 Sugar can also cause problems.
-Consider avoiding refined sugar in the evening because it is absorbed immediately into the blo1odstream.
+Consider avoiding refined sugar in the evening because it is absorbed immediately into the bloodstream.
 That’s why it gives you a burst of energy and sometimes makes you feel a little high.
 Eating sugar near bedtime can make you restless and jittery and can keep you from falling asleep.
 If you need a treat at bedtime, a glass of warm milk is your best bet.

 Alcohol and tobacco taken near bedtime can also interfere with deep sleep.
 It’s true that a nightcap will make you sleepy, but the sleep it induces is light, restless, and shot through with periods of wakefulness.
-Likewise, you may associate tobacco with relaxation, but it actually increases tension.
+Likewise, you may associate tobacco with relaxation, but it actually increases the tension.
 Tobacco is a stimulant that makes the heart race and blood pressure rise.
 It’s best avoided altogether, but if you choose to smoke, avoiding it in the hour or two before bedtime will make your sleep more restful.

 Get Some Exercise